 The encampments were on fire, Thea told Anie.
 Before long, Anie could smell the smoke, rich as a hearth fire and sharper in the wide night air.
 There was something else in it, something choked and choking, and Anie breathed in deep trying to decide what it was.
 Sharp.
 Acidic.
 When she started coughing, she stopped, and pulled her shirt up over her mouth.

 The smoke stayed with them longer than Anie thought it would have.
-Thea slowed to walk and called for the others to stay close.
+Thea slowed to a walk and called for the others to stay close.
 Chas caught Nessim by the shirt, forcing him to walk as well.
 Darien swung wide, disappeared and appeared again at the front of their little pack.
 His short strides forced them all together, and Anie glanced around at the haze that brightened and obscured the dark.

 They walked for hours.
 Anie’s eyes stung.
 She blinked them shut over and over.